 - Locate Google on this page > click on the row to expand it

-- Click on View Possible matches
+- Click on View Possible Matches

 This will open a window that allows you to search for your business.
 Once the business name and address have been entered, the system will return the results that it believes are closest to the data entered.

-If the business you are searching for does not appear after entering the full business name and address as displayed on Google Maps, there is likely a setting on the listing that is preventing the search tool from locating the Google Map for the business.
+If the business you are searching for does not appear after entering the full business name and address as displayed on Google Maps, there is likely a setting on the listing that is preventing the search tool from locating the Google Maps for the business.
 In the majority of cases, the business's street address has been suppressed due to being a service area business, and Google is preventing the Map from surfacing.

 If the business owner disables the suppression of their Google Maps listing, our system should be able to pull the listing in.
 Unfortunately, if the business is unable to have its street address appear on Google Maps, our system will be unable to retrieve this listing.